 In addition, on June 1, 2018, HSLFI entered into the Sale and Servicing Agreement.
-HFI entered into a Note Funding Agreement, or the NYL Facility, with several entities owned or affiliated with New York Life Insurance Company, or the Noteholders, for an aggregate purchase price of up to \$100.0 million, with an accordion feature of up to \$200.0 million at the mutual discretion and agreement of HSLFI and the Noteholders.
-The Note Funding Agreement's investment period has ended.
-Any notes issued by HFI was collateralized by all investments held by HFI and permitted an advance rate of up to 67% of the aggregate principal amount of eligible debt investments.
+HFI entered into a Note Funding Agreement, or the NYL Facility, with several entities owned or affiliated with New York Life Insurance Company, or the NYL Noteholders, for an aggregate purchase price of up to \$100.0 million, with an accordion feature of up to \$200.0 million at the mutual discretion and agreement of HSLFI and the NYL Noteholders.
+The notes issued by HFI were collateralized by all investments held by HFI and permitted an advance rate of up to 67% of the aggregate principal amount of eligible debt investments.
 The notes were issued pursuant to the Indenture.
-The interest rate on the notes issued under the NYL Facility was based on the three year USD mid-market swap rate plus a margin of between 2.75% and 3.25% depending on the rating of such notes at the time of issuance.
-There were \$15.0 million in advances made by the Noteholders as of December 31, 2019 at an interest rate of 4.98%.
+Prior to June 5, 2020, the interest rate on the notes issued under the NYL Facility was based on the three year USD mid-market swap rate plus a margin of between 2.75% and 3.25% depending on the rating of such notes at the time of issuance.

-The following table shows a summary of HSLFI's investment portfolio for the period January 1, 2020 through April 21, 2020 and the three and nine months ended September 30, 2019:
+The following table shows a summary of HSLFI's investment portfolio for the three months ended March 31, 2020:

-For the period January 1, 2020 through April 21, 2020 r the three nths ended tember 30, 2019 (Dollars in mo Sep or the nine nths ended tember 30, 2019 Isands) Total investments at fair value \$ - \$ 42,882 \$ 42,882 Dollar-weighted annualized yield on average debt investments (1) 14.3 % 6 12.7 % 12.7 % 12.7 % Number of portfolio companies in HSLFI 7 7 Largest portfolio company investment at fair value \$ - \$ 11,158 \$ 11,158
+For the three months ended March 31, 2020 (Dollars in thousands) Total investments at fair value \$ 34,069 Dollar-weighted annualized yield on average debt investments (1) 11.9 % Number of portfolio companies in HSLFI 9 Largest portfolio company investment at fair value \$ 11,193

-(1) HSLFI calculates the yield on dollar-weighted average debt investments for any period measured as (1) total investment income during the period divided by (2) the average of the fair value of debt investments outstanding on (a) the last day of the calendar month immediately preceding the first day of the period and (b) the last day of each calendar month during the period.
+HSLFI calculates the yield on dollar-weighted average debt investments for any period measured as (1) total investment income during the period divided by (2) the average of the fair value of debt investments outstanding on (a) the last day of the calendar month immediately preceding the first day of the period and (b) the last day of each calendar month during the period.
 The yield on dollar-weighted average debt investments represents the portfolio yield and does not reflect HSLFI's expenses.

-The following table shows HSLFI's total portfolio investment activity as of and for the three and nine months ended September 30, 2019:
+The following table shows HSLFI's total portfolio investment activity as of and for the three months ended March 31, 2020: